Blog

 Trusted by over 6000 users, Close CRM is a sales-centric platform designed for small businesses and startups.
 The CRM offers comprehensive features covering pipeline management, email automation, task automation, and reporting features.

 Close’s pipeline management feature allows you to customize your sales process and view deals.
 You can move deals through different stages with the drag-and-drop functionality, set reminders, and deadlines, and receive alerts for deals at risk of being overlooked.
 Close also supports adding multiple pipelines for more accurate tracking across teams and products.
-Close’s pipeline view despite being simple is one of the most actionable reporting tools.
+Close’s pipeline view, despite being simple, is one of the most actionable reporting tools.

 From sales representatives to sales managers and CEOs, Close’s pipeline view caters to their needs for forecasting and prioritizing deals.
 It provides a clear and user-friendly interface for effectively tracking and managing opportunities.
 The default pipeline view only displays the real annualized value of opportunities by their status.
 However, you can customize the report to show various opportunity types, including one-time, monthly, or annual, or to display expected values.

 Unlike Salesflare, Close offers a call feature that allows you to make and receive calls directly from the platform.
 What stood out for us while testing this functionality was the predictive dialer.
-This tool takes the call feature a step further by dialing multiple numbers simultaneously allowing you to reach potential customers faster.
+This tool takes the call feature a step further by dialing multiple numbers simultaneously, allowing you to reach potential customers faster.

 That’s not all.
-Close offers automation tools designed to double the productivity of every rep. It offers omni-channel functionality so you integrate emails, calls, and SMS into your workflows to increase your reach.
+Close offers automation tools designed to double the productivity of every rep. It offers omni-channel functionality so you can integrate emails, calls, and SMS into your workflows to increase your reach.

-Our experience using Close's automation tools was seamless, thanks to the user-friendly design of its workflows.
-These workflows are specifically tailored for busy sales professionals, with no time for complex tool training.
+Our experience using Close’s automation tools was seamless, thanks to the user-friendly design of its workflows.
+These workflows are specifically tailored for busy sales professionals with no time for complex tool training.
 From the moment you open the CRM, you can immediately start creating your first Workflow.
 They can be automated to re-engage your prospects, boost referrals, and increase customer lifetime value.
 The platform’s iOS mobile app further streamlines communication with prospects and customers, allowing you to reach them regardless of location.

-Close extends all its pipeline management functionalities by integrating natively with 100+ apps including lead generation, scheduling and e-signature software.
+Close extends all its pipeline management functionalities by integrating natively with 100+ apps including lead generation, scheduling, and e-signature software.
 For example, integrations with e-signature solutions like SignWell speed up contract signing processes and help close deals faster.

 Although this CRM for pipeline management does not provide a free tool, it compensates with a 14-day trial that allows new users to explore its functionalities before opting for a subscription plan.
 The pricing, starting at $49 per month, is on the higher end, with the mid-tier plan at $299 and the premium plan reaching $699.

 In conclusion, Close is an effective sales pipeline software.
 Its strengths lie in its comprehensive features such as advanced pipeline management, email and task automation, and effective reporting capabilities.
-The platform's ease of use and workflow customization also cater to the demands of busy professionals.
-However, the expensive pricing structure, going as high as $699 may not be ideal for many small businesses as the entry-level plan comes with several restrictions.
+The platform’s ease of use and workflow customization also cater to the demands of busy professionals.
+However, the expensive pricing structure, going as high as $699, may not be ideal for many small businesses as the entry-level plan comes with several restrictions.

 5. Less Annoying CRM